 For the financial year reported, the UKRSBS was the principal forum for the assessment of strategic opportunities, which were considered as part of their scheduled meetings.
-In addition to the activities described in Climate change and the regulatory environment section above, other potential opportunities were considered at Board level where required by the governance matrix and business approvals framework.
+In addition to the activities described in Climate change section above, other potential opportunities were considered at Board level where required by the governance matrix and business approvals framework.